ArcelorMittal taps into China's booming market for growth

 ArcelorMittal, which set up the Hunan joint venture in 2010 to produce high-end automotive steels, said it has no further short-term expansion plans in Asia or elsewhere, despite steel demand gradually recovering in the U.S. and Europe.

 "We don't need to grow our capacity in our business.
-We will supply more steel to Europe and America by increasing our utilisation," he said.
+We will supply more steel to Europe and America by increasing our utilization," he said.

 Although China's steel sector, the world's largest in terms of capacity and consumption, is already plagued by gross over capacity, there is still a shortage of high-end automotive steel.